sourcegraph/about/handbook/engineering/index.md

 #### Slack channel convention

-Engineering teams follow the following convention when creating Slack channels for both internal (own team) and external (all teammates) communication.
+Engineering teams follow the following convention when creating Slack channels for internal (own team) and external (all teammates) communication.

-1. ${TEAMNAME}-team for internal team stuff.
-E.g. `web-team`
+1. ${TEAMNAME}-team for internal team communication like standup notes, social chats, etc that does not relate to the team's goals or work they are doing. e.g. `web-team`
-1. ${TEAMNAME}-chat for external team communication.
-E.g. `web-chat`
+1. ${TEAMNAME}-chat for general work related team communication like discussing goals, requesting help on an issue, asking general questions relating to the team's area of responsibility. e.g. `web-chat`

 Teams are encouraged to keep their channels public and to ensure all work related conversation happens in the open in their relevant `-chat` channel.
-If teams require additional channels they should follow the convension of prefixing the channel name with their team name.
-E.g. `web-onboarding`
+If teams require additional channels they should follow the convension of prefixing the channel name with their team name. e.g. `web-onboarding`

 ## Open positions